bimobject/docs/docs/documentation/product/sharing-a-product.md

 ## Limited sharing

-In order to share a product with individual companies only, they first need to send you a product request.
+To share a product with `Limited sharing` with a company, they must first add you to their list of suppliers, and then send you a product request for the product they want to access.

-::: tip Requesting products
+::: tip Details on the process
+Read more about how a company can add you as a supplier [here](/documentation/supplier/adding-a-supplier).

 To learn more about how to request a product, read the [product request guide](/documentation/supplier/creating-a-product-request).
 :::